kwizeraenoch/alx-low_level_programming/0x0F-function_pointers/README.md

 2. To hell with circumstances; I create opportunities
 3. A goal is not always meant to be reached, it often serves simply as something to aim at

+Advanced Task:
+4. Most hackers are young because young people tend to be adaptable.
+As long as you remain adaptable, you can always be a good hacker